 (ADD, x, i, y)

-where x and y are floating point and i is an integer, is an allowable tuple, and would be turned into backend code that explicitly or implicitly convertes i to a floating-point value (of the right size) before doing a floating-point addition.
+where x and y are floating point and i is an integer, is an allowable tuple, and would be turned into backend code that explicitly or implicitly converts i to a floating-point value (of the right size) before doing a floating-point addition.

-Because the set of data types is not specified in Squid, many tuples take arguments that represent sizes in bytes.
+In practice, tuple arguments can sometimes take arguments that represent sizes in bytes.
 It is up to a specific translation to compute these values.

 Temporaries differ from variables in that variables come from source language variables that are actually declared, while temporaries are the result of evaluating expressions.
 For example, if a source language featured the expression